 Handcrafted Christmas Card Requirements

-- To be made on heavy construction paper of any colour
+To be made on card stock paper of any colour

 P.O.
 Box 96107 West Springs